nvnamsss/Seyren/docs/theme.md

 - `UIResolutionConfig`: Contains layout configurations for different resolutions
 - `UIResolutionLayout`: Defines component positions, scales, and states for a specific resolution
 - `ComponentLayout`: Stores position, scale, and active state for a single component
 - `DeviceResolutionMapper`: Maps device names to their screen resolutions
+- `DeviceResolutionMapper`: Maps device names to their screen resolutions